Looking for a roaming SIM card you can use for international travel?

 In general, you won’t be charged for receiving texts when using your SIM card overseas.
 This is because it’s not possible to avoid receiving texts unless you stay in airplane mode.

-However, you may be charged for answering a phone call, if this isn’t included as a part of your inclusive roaming plan, because you have the ability to reject or ignore incoming calls.
+However, you may face an extra charge for answering a phone call, if this isn’t included as a part of your inclusive roaming plan, because you have the ability to reject or ignore incoming calls.

 Note that this can vary by provider.
 Some will charge you for receiving texts when outside of the EU, depending on your roaming rates – so make sure to read the fine print.